stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 ## Validating other engines

-First off, I don't think this is something we want to pursue within Sprocket, but I didn't want to leave the possibility undiscussed.
+First off, I don't think this is something we want to pursue within Sprocket, but I didn't want to omit the possibility from this document.

 Supporting multiple engines/runners/environments/etc. is valuable and something many WDL authors are looking for.
 In the `workflows` repo, we currently validate our tasks with both `sprocket run` and `miniwdl run`; ideally we'd like to expand that to include others as well, but it is tricky to get running smoothly.